 Fraternal organizations such as the one associated with Scalia—the International Order of St Hubertus, an all-male elite hunting club—have much in common.
 They usually have a defined purpose, an exclusive membership, an initiation process, a motto and an emblem.
 They also share the perception of being shrouded in mystery, with secret handshakes, elaborate costumes and clandestine meetings.

-In America, these organizations are almost as old as the country itself.
-Freemasonry was established by the mid-1700s, when George Washington became a Master Mason.
+In America, freemasonry was established by the mid-1700s, when George Washington became a Master Mason.
 But it was in the late 19th century that the popularity of orders exploded.
-Known as the "Golden Age of Fraternalism", there were an estimated 5.5 million members participating in an array of different societies.
+Known as the “Golden Age of Fraternalism”, there were an estimated 5.5 million members participating in an array of different societies.

 Openness and inclusivity, of course, were not values of fraternal orders.
 Largely denied membership, African-American men formed parallel societies such as Prince Hall Freemasonry, which was first founded in 1776, and independent organizations such as the Knights of Tabor, in 1846.
 Women were excluded as well, until the International Order of Odd Fellows created a female branch, the Daughters of Rebekah, in 1851.